ModelarData/ModelarDB-RS/README.md

 AWS_ALLOW_HTTP
 ```

-For example, to use a local instance of [Minio](https://min.io/), assuming the access key id `KURo1eQeMhDeVsrz` and the secret access key `sp7TDyD2ZruJ0VdFHmkacT1Y90PVPF7p`has been created through [Minio's web interface](http://127.0.0.1:9001/access-keys), set the environment variable as follows:
+For example, to use a local instance of [Minio](https://min.io/), assuming the access key id `KURo1eQeMhDeVsrz` and the secret access key `sp7TDyD2ZruJ0VdFHmkacT1Y90PVPF7p` has been created through [Minio's web interface](http://127.0.0.1:9001/access-keys), set the environment variables as follows:

 ```shell
 AWS_ACCESS_KEY_ID="KURo1eQeMhDeVsrz"